 About

-Since 1949, our team of Youth Development Professionals and passionate volunteers has strived to create programs that give every student an equal opportunity to learn, play, and grow.
+Since 1949, our team of Youth Development Professionals and passionate volunteers has strived to create programs that give every student an equal opportunity to learn, play, and grow!

 We are deeply committed to building an environment that is equitable and inclusive, so we can encourage young people to pursue their passions, stoke their curiosity, and enrich their lives.
 As such, we offer varied and diverse programs that recognize and respond to the collective and individual needs of all young people.
 Our programs are guidance-oriented and emphasize the values inherent to the relationships between young people, their peers, and adults.